WILD AND FREE FOUNDATION

 The Rhino Cup Champions League (RCCL) is an amateur football league in Africa located in rural communities surrounding national parks and wildlife reserves in Mozambique, Zimbabwe and Namibia.

-Started in 2016 with 12 men’s teams in Mozambique, the league has grown to 84 men’s, women’s, and youth teams with over 1,700 players and coaches.
-Every weekend during the season, over 5000 players and spectators gather at RCCL football fields enjoying the beautiful game and socializing.
 The implementation of the RCCL has gone far beyond our expectations.
 We're witnessing whole communities unite through football, giving a clear and strong statement that this league is only possible because of the rhinos.
 On game days, there is no shortage of gratitude and respect for rhinos, making it a win-win situation for both locals and rhinos.

 The RCCL will continue to spread the message about rhinos and contribute to the development of young people in rural Africa.
 The RCCL is including more and more communities in conservation and creating a prosperous perimeter surrounding national parks and wildlife reserves.